Rebecca Cross

 Private Law Children

-• cases involving Re W determinations and where appropriate, the cross-examination of children (and other vulnerable witnesses);
+• Cases involving Re W determinations and where appropriate, the cross-examination of children (and other vulnerable witnesses);

-• cases with an international element including international relocation;
+• Cases with an international element including international relocation;

-• female genital mutilation (FGM);
+• Female genital mutilation (FGM);

-• forced marriage;
+• Forced marriage;

-• allegations of factitious illness;
+• Allegations of factitious illness;

-• child and parental death;
+• Child and parental death;

-• cases involving the invocation of the inherent jurisdiction;
+• Cases involving the invocation of the inherent jurisdiction;

-• proceedings which have current or previous local authority involvement;
+• Proceedings which have current or previous local authority involvement;

-• adoption.
+• Adoption.

 On a number of occasions, Rebecca has secured favourable costs orders, including against publicly funded parties.

 Rebecca represented the children, instructed by the National Youth Advocacy Service (NYAS), in a case spanning 27 months.
-The case concerned a finding of parental alienation by one expert of two, and the impact of domestic violence on child arrangements.
+The case concerned a finding of parental alienation by one expert of two, and the impact of domestic abuse on child arrangements.
 The proceedings were described by the expert psychiatrist as “about as acrimonious as they get”.
+To view this reported case, please click here.

 Qualifications